danielfm/prometheus-for-developers/README.md

 it's not recommended relying on averages to track request durations because averages can be very misleading (see the [References](#references) for a few posts on the pitfalls of averages and how percentiles can help).

-In Prometheus, we can generate percentiles with `summary` or `histogram` metrics.
+In Prometheus, we can generate percentiles with summaries or histograms.

 To show the differences between these two, our sample application exposes two custom metrics for measuring request durations with: